Adam Siao Him Fa: 2024–2025 season: European Bronze

 Siao Him Fa's results on the Grand Prix series qualified him for the 2024–25 Grand Prix Final; however, because of his ankle injury, he withdrew from the event.
 Although Siao Him Fa would also not compete at the French Championships, he was named to France's 2025 European Championships team.

 At the European Championships, he finished in first after the short program, where he competed his S.O.S. d'un terrien en détresse program and landed a quad toe-triple toe combination and a quad Salchow, which he stepped out of.
 The men's short program was competed the day after a mid-air plane collision occurred in the United States; many of those on board were developmental figure skaters, their parents, and their coaches.
 Siao Him Fa dedicated his short program to those who died in the crash, saying, "The competition itself is no longer important compared to the message that I wanted to convey with the programme."
 In the free skate, he fell on his opening jump and struggled with many of his other jumps, and he fell to third place overall to win the bronze medal.

 In early March, Siao Him Fa competed at the 2025 Sonja Henje Trophy, where he won the gold medal.
 Later in March, he competed at the World Figure Skating Championships, held in Boston.
 In the short program, he placed ninth.
 Afterward, he expressed disappointment: "I felt physically ready, so this was not what I was expecting."
 In his free skate, he put a hand down on his opening jump, a quad Lutz, and fell on another jumping pass; one of his boots also broke and lost support mid-program.
 However, he landed three further quad jumps, and he finished third in the free skate.
 His performance moved him up to fourth place overall, just ahead of compatriot Kévin Aymoz.
-Siao Him Fa and Aymoz's placements earned France three bearths for French men's singles skating at the 2026 Winter Olympics.
+Siao Him Fa and Aymoz's placements earned France three berths for French men's singles skating at the 2026 Winter Olympics.

 While at the World Championships, Siao Him Fa sustained a hip injury and an MRI showed a psoas tear and a bone bruise on the femur.
 He also twisted his right ankle while performing with Holiday on Ice.
 Despite these injuries, he elected to compete for Team France at the 2025 World Team Trophy.
 Siao Him Fa finished third in the individual event and Team France placed fourth overall.
 “It was really tough, mentally and physically, but it was also fun, and it was a good practice for next season," said Siao Him Fa.
 "The quad flip was for next season, to try a five-quad program.
 I know I can do it when I'm in a better physical condition."